innobrightcafe/NGreen/backend/API.md

 The base URL for all API endpoints is: http://127.0.0.1:3000/

+## Google AUTH
+NB: Only user and Carrier can sign up with google not admin The login will return a token normally as normal authentication does

+### USER
+sign up-> GET /auth/user/google login-> GET /user/login/google

+### CARRIER
+sign up-> GET /auth/carrier/google login-> GET /carrier/login/google

 ## Authentication

 NOTE: otp will expire after 10 minutes and it is use once only